 The factors that have made us successful in the last few years are still very much present – in the main, men still don’t enjoy shaving, and buying razors is a confusing and inconvenient process, and to top it off, over-charging for over-complicated products is more prevalent than ever before.
 As long as those conditions persist, there will be a promising environment for us to continue growing.

 At the end of last year, we launched our socially responsible portfolios, which use data to make the investing process more transparent.
+What’s your view on social responsibility in your category, to make the investing process more transparent.
+What’s your view on social responsibility in your category, to make the investing process more transparent.
+What’s your view on social responsibility in your category, to make the investing process more transparent.
 What’s your view on social responsibility in your category, and what are you doing to keep Cornerstone as environmentally sustainable as possible?

 We have done a fair bit to reduce the environmental impact of the business – for example all of our cardboard packaging is made from recycled paper, we automatically ‘bundle’ products to minimise the number of parcels we send out each month and we source from UK suppliers wherever possible to reduce the carbon footprint of our supply chain.
 We were also well ahead of the curve on plastic microbeads – we have never had them in our products, whereas some larger companies waited for the ban to come in place before removing them from their formulations.
 But we’re not perfect for sure – we’re still working on two key items – firstly how to reduce or replace plastic in our cosmetics packaging and how to cost-effectively recycle razor blades.